 - Number of manuscripts submitted for publication by full-time faculty

 - Percentage of faculty who participate in scholarly activities.

-- Percentage of students are presenting scholarly at conferences and meetings
+- Percentage of students who are presenting scholarly at conferences and meetings

 - Percentage of student opportunities for participation in faculty-directed research

 - Percentage of students participation in guided research projects (SLP 6080 Directed Research)

 Objective #4: Strengthen the use and infusion of technology to meet the needs of students academically and clinically.

 - Number of instructors trained in the use of the shared drive of technology for infusion into coursework

 Objective #5: Expand student leadership opportunities for service, teaching, research, and clinical practice

 Objective Owner: Dr. Tambi Braun

-- Percentage of student who participate in service activities
+- Percentage of students who participate in service activities

 - Percentage of doctoral students who participate in teaching courses

 - Percentage of students who participate in committee meetings